 Baptism Preparation for Infants

 Preparation for parents, including discussion of the signs, symbols and meaning of baptism, is required prior to the celebration of the sacrament.
-To have your child baptised at St. Elizabeth's, please contact the Parish Office.
-For Our Lady of the Assumption, please contact Kevin & Magdalene Campbell by phone at 250-652-9616.
+To have your child baptized at St. Elizabeth's or Our Lady of the Assumption, please contact Fr.
+Rolf at 250-656-7433 or email the Parish Office.